olilom/Python_Instacart_Project/README.md

 Data set received in the Project Brief.
 ### Tables
 Orders
-+Orders_Products_Prior
++ Orders_Products_Prior
-+Products
++ Products
-+Customers
++ Customers
-+Departments
++ Departments
 ## Visualizations
 Visualizations created in Jupyter Notebook using Python language.
 ## Results
-Folder with scripts, visualizations and a report for the client
+Folder with scripts, visualizations and a report for the client.